BarkBuff/CWire-The-network-unwrapped/README.md

-# SynAck
+# CLattice Network Sockets
 A minimal TCP server library written in C.
 Direct, portable, and built for engineers who prefer control over convenience.

 ## Overview
-SynAck abstracts the repetitive setup of TCP sockets while preserving full system-level control.
+CLattice Network Sockets abstracts the repetitive setup of TCP sockets while preserving full system-level control.
 It allows creating robust network servers with only a few lines of code, ideal for systems and embedded development.

 ## Features